leynier/fastapi-control/README.md

 api = FastAPI()
 # Finally, it is necessary to add the controllers to the FastAPI instance
 add_controllers(api)

+# If you want to have multiple FastAPI instances with different controllers,
+# you can use the add_controller method to add the desired controllers to
+# the desired FastAPI instance one by one.
+other_api = FastAPI()
+add_controller(other_api, HomeController)
 ```

 ## Inspirations